sophiagodoy/sophiagodoy/README.md

 <h1 align="center">Hello World!
 I'm <strong>Sophia Franco de Godoy</strong> 🌸</h1>

-🎓 Software Engineering Undergraduate at PUC Campinas
+- Undergraduate student in **Software Engineering** at **PUC Campinas** (2024–2027)
-🚀 Developing my startup at PUC Campinas through the Cria 1 program
+- Co-founder of the startup **Collae**
-🌍 English Journey: Completed Basic Level at In Touch, Intermediate Level at Cultura Inglesa, and currently practicing for Advanced English
+- Active member of the **International Order of Job’s Daughters**
-❤️ Active in philanthropy through the Order of Job’s Daughters
+- Intermediate English
-🎉 Experience in monitoring & recreation at Buffet Mundo da Lua
+- Strong teamwork and interpersonal skills
-🤝 Passionate about teamwork, learning, and embracing new challenges
+- Passionate about continuous learning and always ready to embrace new challenges

 ---